Department OverviewBuilding self-reliance

 Education and Economic Development focuses on programs and services to support Labrador Inuit seeking post-secondary education and/or labour market training.
 The department offers two programs to support Nunatsiavut Beneficiaries: the Post-Secondary Student Support Program (PSSSP) and Inuit Pathways.

-EED also continues to develop innovative, Inuit-specific programs to improve educational opportunities for Labrador Inuit which includes the Integrated Nursing Access Program, and training and employment partnerships with Labrador Inuit Development Corporation.
+EED also continues to develop innovative, Inuit-specific programs to improve educational opportunities for Labrador Inuit which includes the Integrated Nursing Access Program, and training and employment partnerships with the Nunatsiavut Group of Companies (NGC).

 What about Grades K to 12?